The fun part of pre-travel: Shopping!

 There is nothing worse than getting to your guest house or hostel and seeing some rather dubious bed sheets.
 A silk sleeping bag liner is a great remedy.
 It weighs nothing, is compact and is comfortable to sleep in when it’s hot.
 It’s also a good protection against mosquitoes.

-.
+There are a few brands out there like Sea to Summit.
 Whether you prefer a mummy or rectangle design is up to you.
 I opted for the rectangle as I like the leg room but some people like to feel snug.
 I would exercise some caution over buying cheap sleeping bag liners from EBay.
 These can have bad stitching and the colours may run.

 Backpack